 Fresh cut flowers crown the table, and bring fantastic scent to the room.
 Anemone, Lilacs, peonies, tulips and roses in a soup tureen, and in smaller mix-matched vessels give the final touch for this elegant French-style tablescape.

 And don’t forget to add macarons for the French flair!
 For New Yorkers, check out the Maison Ladurée in SoHo, which opened a few months ago.

 English Countryside Sophistication

-The other spring tablescape is inspired by English countryside, and Juliska’s Country Estate dinnerware collection takes the center stage.
+The other spring tablescape is inspired by the English countryside, and Juliska’s Country Estate dinnerware collection takes the center stage.
 The simple grey table linen creates a subtle canvas for the layered dinnerware.